CreditMantri Finserve Private Limited

 Establishing a business and running it successfully will require a continuous cash flow for both long-term and short-term use.
 Business credit card is an instant means of getting finance much quickly.
 When you apply for a business loan, there is an interest rate attached to it which will be quite burdensome.
 But with a business credit card, you can enjoy 0% interest rate if you can pay the bills on time.

-You do not need a collateral to get a business credit card.
-Moreover, managing company's finance and tracking the expenses are easier with a credit card as you get a monthly statement.
+You do not need collateral to get a business credit card.
+Moreover, managing a company's finance and tracking the expenses are easier with a credit card as you get a monthly statement.
 Reward points, discounts and cashbacks on purchases can help you save more on the operational cost.
-Entrepreneurs who plan to start up a business can find business credit card and ideal tool for managing the finances of the company.
+Entrepreneurs who plan to start up a business can find a business credit card an ideal tool for managing the finances of the company.

 Card issuers now provide another layer of security with the addition of a PIN number.
 If you have a microchip on your credit card, you need to input a PIN number as well for the transaction to be approved.
 Your PIN number is known only to you.
 So, if your card is stolen, it cannot be used for fraudulent purchases as the payment will not be approved without the PIN number.

 All the traditional cards are now replaced with EMV chip cards.
 EMV stands for Europay Mastercard and Visa who developed this technology.
 In a normal card, all the user data is saved on it and it remains forever.
 In an EMV card, fresh user data is created each time the card is used for any transaction.
-This prevents fraudsters to copy the user data and create a new card with the same details.
-EMV cards protects the cardholder against phishing, skimming and vishing.
+This prevents fraudsters from copying the user data and creating a new card with the same details.
+EMV cards protect the cardholder against phishing, skimming and vishing.

 There is no ideal or average number of credit cards an individual should have.
 It depends on factors like your income, monthly expenses, how you manage your finances and your ability to plan and make timely repayments on multiple cards.
 If you are new to credit cards, then it is a good idea to use one for some time and get used to the payment method.
 Once you are comfortable and are confident that you can take on additional repayments, you can apply for another card.

-Low utilisation ratio of credit card is considered a prudent credit behaviour by credit bureaus who generate your credit score.
-Having more than one card can help you maintain a good credit utilisation ratio and keep a positive credit score.
-Moreover, multiple credit cards can help get you higher credit limit.
+Low utilization ratio of credit cards is considered a prudent credit behavior by credit bureaus who generate your credit score.
+Having more than one card can help you maintain a good credit utilization ratio and keep a positive credit score.
+Moreover, multiple credit cards can help get you a higher credit limit.
 You can split the costs and manage your finances effectively.